TheTexta/obsidian-main/Economics/Tragedy of the Commons.md

 #microeconomics
-Tragedy of the Commons::[[Goods]] which are available to everyone are often polluted since no one has the incentive to keep them clean.
+Tragedy of the Commons::[[Economic Goods]] which are available to everyone are often polluted since no one has the incentive to keep them clean.